mousepawmedia/devdocs/source/network/nextcloud.rst

 ===========================

-Nextcloud offers a few different Apps, which you can switch between from the menu on the left side of the top bar.
+Nextcloud offers a few different Apps, which you can switch between from the top bar.

 * :guilabel:`Files` allows you to browse through your files and folders.
   (See :ref:`nextcloud_files`).

 * :guilabel:`Activity` lists all of the recent activity on Nextcloud.

-* :guilabel:`Office` provides a web-based version of LibreOffice for editing documents, spreadsheets, and presentations.
-(See :ref:`nextcloud_office`).

 * :guilabel:`Gallery` lets you view and browse all the photos on Nextcloud.

+* :guilabel:`Circles` allows you to create custom groups for sharing.

 * :guilabel:`Notes` is a place to quickly store notes for yourself.
+  (Not collaborative.)

+* :guilabel:`Announcements` shows the latest news.

+* :guilabel:`Bookmarks` allows you to store internet bookmarks and access them from any device.
+(Not collaborative.)

+* :guilabel:`Tasks` is your personal task list.
+(Not collaborative.)

 ..
-NOTE:: The Notes app is NOT collaborative.
-It's also not entirely stable,
-    so we may stop using it in the future.
-If you find it useful, please be sure to let the MousePaw Games administrators know!
+NOTE:: You should still be using Phabricator Maniphest for project tasks,
+    so your teammates can see them.
+The Nextcloud Tasks app is only for personal work tasks, such as "Read 'Dreaming in Code'" or "Clean desk".

-Clicking your username on the right side of the top bar brings up another menu.
+Clicking the gear on the right side of the top bar brings up another menu.
 This gives you access to your profile (:guilabel:`Personal`), Nextcloud's official documentation (:guilabel:`Help`), and the ability to sign out of your account (:guilabel:`Log out`).

+Most of these applications are self-explanatory.
+Thus, for brevity, we will only be covering Files and Collabora Office here.
+If you need other help, contact IT.

 ..  _nextcloud_files: